NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Created by
 **********

-sources/recs/recs2009/tsv_maker.py
+sources/recs/recs2020/tsv_maker.py

 Source
 ******

-The sample counts and sample weights are constructed using U.S. EIA 2009 Residential Energy Consumption Survey (RECS) microdata.
+The sample counts and sample weights are constructed using U.S. EIA 2020 Residential Energy Consumption Survey (RECS) microdata.

 Assumption
 **********

+Ducted Heat Pump HVAC type assumed to have ducts; Non-Ducted Heat Pump HVAC type assumed to have no ducts; There are likely homes with non-ducted heat pump having ducts (Central AC with non-ducted HP) But due to structure of ResStock we are not accounting those homes; Evaporative or swamp cooler assigned Void option

 .. _hvac_has_shared_system: